South Pacific (1958 film): Casting

+Filming

 Hanalei Bay, on the Hawaiian island of Kauai, served as the filming location, with Emil Kosa Jr.'s matte paintings providing distant views of the fantastic island Bali Ha'i.
 A second unit filmed aerial views of Fijian islands while some sources claim footage of Tioman Island, off Malaysia's southeast coast, were also featured, though this seems unlikely given the logistics involved.
 Location filming provided sweeping shots of tropical island scenes, as well as a new sequence not in the stage version, in which Billis, having parachuted from a damaged plane, has a boat dropped on him, then comes under a series of attacks, following his fatalistic "Oh, it's going to be one of those days, huh?"

 The film includes the use of colored filters during many of the song sequences, which has been a source of criticism for the film.
 Director Joshua Logan wanted these filters to produce subtle changes, but was displeased with the extremeness of the changes.
 There was no time to repair the color before the release date, since tickets to the film were pre-sold (it was a roadshow attraction).
 Logan wrote in his memoirs that he wished he could stand outside theaters playing the movie, wearing a sign that said, "I DIRECTED IT, AND I DON'T LIKE THE COLOR EITHER!"